trbflxr/kino/README.md

 ## Feedback

-Forward all the bugs to the issues tab or open a ticket in our Discord
+Submit all found bugs as [tickets](https://discord.com/channels/716264804498538516/818886497570521109) in Discord.

-Suggestions can also be left in the dedicated channel in Discord
+Suggestions can also be left in the [dedicated channel](https://discord.com/channels/716264804498538516/1139177884326568036) in Discord.

 ## Support the project

 If you want to support the development of the project, you can do so on our [Patreon](https://www.patreon.com/kinomod).

-All supporters get access to **Extras** which you can read about in the **Features** part of this page.
-Tier 2 supporters will also have access to **Air** and **Hydraulic** suspension.
+Extra features for Tier 1 supporters:
+* Engine swaps
+* Customizable Name and Tag
+* Advanced collision manager

+Extra features for Tier 2 supporters:
+* All features from Tier 1
+* Air and hydraulic suspension

 Thanks a lot to people who have already supported us!